Advocacy at Habitat

 Why is Advocacy Important?

-By promoting policies and initiatives that prioritize homeownership, we can address the growing housing crisis, help break the cycle of poverty and provide families with the stability they need to thrive.
+Greater Rochester Habitat for Humanity is uniquely positioned to tackle these challenges head-on.
+By advocating for policies and initiatives that facilitate affordable homeownership, we can address the growing housing crisis, help break the cycle of poverty, and provide families with the stability they need to thrive.

 Greater Rochester Habitat's Legislative Agenda